marcopepunkt/MixedReality_Baymax_UnityApp/README.md

 - "Start" - Start Obstacle Avoidance
 - "Stop" - End Obstacle Avoidance
 - "Hey Baymax" - To speak with baymax
-- "Toggle Profiler" - To toggle the performance thing
+- "Configure" / "Help" - Open introduction window

 ## All the scripts are within the Baymax_scripts (change IP and azure key here)
 IO_Setup - Here all the IP Setting as well as Voice Recognition and TTS is handled